ssec/polar2grid/doc/source/getting_started.rst

 Reader/Writer Combinations
 --------------------------

-The table below is a summary of the possible combinations of readers and writers and expectations for the inputs and outputs of |script_literal|.
+The tables below provide a summary of the possible combinations of readers and writers and expectations for the inputs and outputs of |script_literal|.
 To access these features provide the "reader" and "writer" names to the
 |script_literal| script followed by other script options: